I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfobject-deletewdfobject.md

 ## Return Value

 <b>DeleteWdfObject</b> returns S_OK if the operation succeeds.
 Otherwise, this method returns HRESULT_FROM_WIN32(ERROR_ACCESS_DENIED) or one of the other error codes that are defined in Winerror.h.

-<b>DeleteWdfObject</b> returns S_OK if the operation succeeds.
-Otherwise, this method returns HRESULT_FROM_WIN32(ERROR_ACCESS_DENIED) or one of the other error codes that are defined in Winerror.h.

-<b>DeleteWdfObject</b> returns S_OK if the operation succeeds.
-Otherwise, this method returns HRESULT_FROM_WIN32(ERROR_ACCESS_DENIED) or one of the other error codes that are defined in Winerror.h.

 ## Remarks